Songs of Innocence (U2 album): Commercial performance

 The album's no-cost availability on iTunes delayed its eligibility for placement on music charts until its 13 October commercial release, which was widely expected to reduce its sales.
-In the UK, Songs of Innocence sold 15,998 copies in its first week and debuted at number six on the UK Albums Chart, U2's lowest debut in the country in 33 years; it spent only nine weeks on the chart.
+In the UK, Songs of Innocence sold 15,998 copies in its first week and debuted at number six on the UK Albums Chart, U2's lowest UK debut in 33 years; it spent only nine weeks on the chart.
 In the US, the album charted for just eight weeks on the Billboard 200, debuting at number nine and selling 28,000 copies in its first week.
 According to Nielsen Soundscan, 101,000 copies of the record have been sold in North America, while 66,003 copies sold in the UK through December 2017, according to data from the Official Charts Company.
 In the band's native Ireland, the album debuted at number two on the Irish Albums Chart.
 In Canada, the album debuted at number five on the Canadian Albums Chart, selling 4,600 copies in its first week before dropping off the chart.
 Songs of Innocence became U2's first album to not reach number one in Ireland or Canada since The Unforgettable Fire in 1984.
 The album reached number one in Croatia, Czech Republic, France, Italy, the Netherlands, Poland, and Spain.